obestwalter/mau-mau/README.md

 #### Testing in PyCharm

 ##### Preparation

-**Warning**: the default testrunner in PyCharm is Unittest.
-Switch to py.test like so:
+The default testrunner in PyCharm is Unittest.
+You have to switch to py.test like so:
 * **Find Action: [default testrunner](https://www.jetbrains.com/help/pycharm/2016.1/testing-frameworks.html)**: set to py.test
 * accept offer to install it in your project virtualenv or do it yourself with `pip install pytest`